KrzysztofZurek1973/i2c-uart-converter/README.md

 after that it stops for 2 seconds and continues.

-When the receiving buffer of the converter is full converter sends NACK and test transmitter changes the next character into "*".
+When the receiving buffer of the converter is full converter sends NACK and test transmitter changes the next character into ```*```.

+After receiving NACK the I2C sender should stop transmission for the while.
+In ```test-transmitter``` it waits for 10ms after every NACK.

 For programming use: